tgiesela/spotweb/README.md

 ### Initial Installation
 For each supported database engine there is a docker-compose.<dbengine>.yml file.
 Together with the docker-compose.yml file these files make up a configuration.
 Edit the docker-compose.yml files to change passwords, volumes and ports as required for your installation.
-Before running docker-compose make sure you have set the variable SPOTWEBVOLUME:
+Before running docker-compose make sure you have set the variable in a file named 'vars'.
+See vars.example for the variables to set.

-	export SPOTWEBVOLUME=/yourvolume
-	export PGADMINEMAIL=<emailaddress-to-login-pgadmin4> (optional)

-Select the database type you want to use and create a softlink to the specific yml file, e.g:
+Select the database type you want to use and update the docker compose line in start.sh to use the specific yml file, e.g:

-	ls -s docker-compose.postgresql.yml docker-compose.override.yml
+	docker compose -f docker-compose.postgresql.yml up --build -d

 Then run the following command:

-	docker-compose up --build -d

-If you do not want to create a softlink, you can start it with the following command:

-	docker-compose -f docker-compose.yml -f docker-compose.postgresql.yml up --build -d
+	./start.sh

 If you selected postgreSQL as your database engine you will have to select the administration tool of your choice.
 You can choose between adminer (default docker container) and pgadmin4.
 Pgadmin4 did not have a docker image available for the 32-bit RPI4 (armv71), so I had to build an image myself.
 For pgadmin4 a user ($PGADMINEMAIL) and a password (pgadmin4) is generated which you need to login.
 You can access pgadmin on http://yourhost:8080/pgadmin4.